bkwon0402/bkwon0402.github.io/item/storytelling.md

 I would not have been able to distill YTF's story unless I fully understood the complexities of it.
 Accordingly, I invested time into truly understanding the organization and its work.

-This meant talking to the founder and CEO as well as field staff, interviewing beneficiaries, digesting relevant program documents, and closely reading content on their site.
+This meant talking to the founder and CEO as well as field staff, interviewing beneficiaries, analyzing relevant program documents, and closely reading content on their site.

 In addition, I carried out extensive research to understand the problems that the organization is addressing.
 This meant finding and reading research papers, white papers, and blog posts.